ayanmaj92/starter-hugo-academic-v5/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Ph.D. student in Computer Science at the [Max Planck Institute for Software Systems](https://www.mpi-sws.org/) and [Saarland University](https://machinelearning.uni-saarland.de), Germany.
+I am a Ph.D. candidate in Computer Science at the [Max Planck Institute for Software Systems](https://www.mpi-sws.org/) and [Saarland University](https://machinelearning.uni-saarland.de), Germany.
 I am jointly advised by Prof. [Isabel Valera](https://ivaleram.github.io/) and Prof. [Krishna Gummadi](https://people.mpi-sws.org/~gummadi/).

 My research broadly aims to bridge the practicality gap of responsible AI/ML, focusing on methods that study and improve the fairness, explainability, accountability and long-term impact of machine learning systems in the context of consequential societal decision-making tasks.